dmorn/lsaddr/README.md

 Spotify,tcp,192.168.0.98:54878,35.186.224.47:443
 Spotify,tcp,192.168.0.98:54872,35.186.224.53:443
 ```

+### Example #2
+"/Applications/Spotify.app" is used to find the application's name, then its
-Note: "Spotify" is used as a regular expression.
+process identifiers are used to build the regular expression.
 ```
 $ bin/lsaddr /Applications/Spotify.app/
 COMMAND,NET,SRC,DST